mjmendo/mjmendo.github.io/_posts/2024-12-07-backend-to-frontend-mental-models.md

 ### Event Handling
 - **Backend**: Event listeners and triggers
 - **Frontend**: useEffect and event handlers

+Note: useEffect is a "listener" to handle **behaviour when the state of an object changes**.
+Remember functions are also objects in JS, so the can also change and therefore be in the dep array of the useEffect hook.

   ```typescript
   // Backend: Database trigger
   ON UPDATE tickets SET updated_at = NOW();